 How can I begin to describe New York City?
 Cosmopolitan, Trendy, Majestic, Grand, Traditional and Complicated.
 You have buildings that use classic designs from Art Deco to Neoclassical to Gothic, and to Beaux-art.
 It’s a place where food, art, and culture collide.

 I love how even with the overabundance of buildings there are still several parks scattered all over the city.
 It’s a mix of greens, blues, and concrete.
-I’ve been to New York three times, and it never loses its appeal, it’s like your outspoken friend who’s always inviting you to all the coolest secret places.
+I’ve been to New York three times, and it never loses its appeal.
+She’s like your outspoken friend who’s always inviting you to all the cool secret places.
 There are so many things to do and discover in New York.
 It’s one of the best places to get lost in and immerse yourself in the city.

-New York by night, by contrast, is different depending on what neighborhood you’re in.
+By contrast, the city is different depending on what neighborhood you’re in.
 They have a numerous number of bars where you can listen to your local indie artists or the famous singers in concert at the Madison Square Garden.
 Regardless of where you are in the city, the shimmering lights from across the countless looming buildings shine on you, and you stand in awe of the beauty of the night lights.

 Now, if you want to just hit all the tourist spots, the most convenient way to get around would be to purchase a hop on and hop off the ticket, you can get down to all the tourist attractions you want to visit then just hop on the next bus to the next spot.